maveniverse/mimir/README.md

 * Java 17+
 * Maven 3.9+ (tested with 3.9.9 and 4.0.0-rc-3)

-Note: this code is Proof of Concept, with a lot of To-Be-Done parts and intentionally simple as possible.
-For now only "central" repository released artifacts are supported.
+Note: this code has a lot of To-Be-Done parts and is intentionally kept simple as possible.
+For now only "central" repository released artifacts are supported, while user can configure others.

 Goal: A system-wide cache for Maven.
 Will make you to love to nuke your local repository.
 It adds a layer of cache between resolver and transport.
 This implies it works irrelevant of location of your local repository